jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 auth mode you would specify `$this->set_auth_mode = "local";` to always force local authentication.
 Defaults to the API's configured auth mode in the /api/ webConfigurator page.

-- `$this->set_read_mode` : Allows the read only API setting to be bypassed for this model.
-If you set this value to `true` the model will be allowed to use POST, PUT or DELETE methods even when the API is in read only mode.
+- `$this->set_read_mode` : Allows the read-only API setting to be bypassed for this model.
+If you set this value to `true` the model will be allowed to use POST, PUT or DELETE methods even when the API is in read-only mode.
 There is rarely a use case for this.
 Do not override this property unless absolutely needed.

 - `$this->change_note` : Sets the description of the action that occurred via API.
 This value will be shown in the